RHarish1/Curve-Detection/README.md

 # 🌀 Curvetopia

-# 🌀 Curvetopia

 ## 🔍 Overview

-## 🔍 Overview

-**Curvetopia** is an interactive web-based tool for **shape detection** and **symmetry analysis** in images.
-Users can upload images containing 2D shapes, apply filters and transformations, and generate annotated results that highlight detected shapes and assess their symmetry.

-It features a modern **FastAPI backend** for shape analysis and a responsive **JavaScript/HTML frontend** that allows real-time image manipulation before processing.

----

-## ⚙️ Features

 **Curvetopia** is an interactive web-based tool for **shape detection** and **symmetry analysis** in images.
 Users can upload images containing 2D shapes, apply filters and transformations, and generate annotated results that highlight detected shapes and assess their symmetry.